HUDF-JD2

 The spectrum of this object indicates that most of its energy is being emitted by stars with three solar masses or less.
 Hence, as larger stars will exist for shorter periods, this galaxy has an age of more than 300 million years.
 The period of initial active star formation in this galaxy may have lasted less than 100 million years, during which the galaxy likely participated in the reionization event.

 The unusually high mass estimate for this object may be explained by other factors.
 If it has an active galactic nucleus, this may reduce the mass estimate to half the current value.
-The estimate could also be effected by gravitational lensing, although it is too far away from the nearest visible object that could produce that effect: a foreground spiral galaxy located 7.3″ distant.
+The estimate could also be affected by gravitational lensing, although it is too far away from the nearest visible object that could produce that effect: a foreground spiral galaxy located 7.3″ distant.